HostFuture/Image-Annotation/README.md

-# Image Annotation
+# Getting Started with Image Annotation with ReactJS & Flask

- Image Annotation is a repository where a full stack solution is implemented as a part of SmartCow Assignment
+This project was created using ReactJS as Front-end and Flask as Backend

+## Image Annotation

+Image annotation is the process of labeling images of a dataset to train a machine learning model.
+Therefore, image annotation is used to label the features you need your system to recognize.

+## Prerequisits